August 30, 2023

 What is Western Alliance Bank?

-Based in Phoenix, Arizona, Western Alliance Bank is a subsidiary of Western Alliance Bancorporation.
-They offer online high-yield savings accounts and CDs exclusively through Raisin (an online platform that partners with various banks to provide savings products).
+They offer an online consumer high-yield savings account called High-Yield Savings Premier.
+They also offer CDs exclusively through Raisin (an online platform that partners with various banks to provide savings products).

-Although they don't have options for personal checking, Western Alliance offers a wide variety of savings products with some of the highest APYs in the nation.
+Although they don't have options online for personal checking, Western Alliance offers a wide variety of savings products with some of the highest APYs in the nation.

 Additionally, they also offer business banking accounts if you open through their physical branches.